WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

 Switch to your browser and rerun the tests.
 You should now be passing all tests!

-If you're tests are NOT passing, compare what you've done in src/app.js with src/appExample.js and see whether you can spot the critical difference.
+If your tests are NOT passing, compare what you've done in src/app.js with src/appExample.js and see whether you can spot the critical difference.

 This task introduced you to